dlt-hub/dlt/docs/website/blog/2024-01-12-dlt-dbt-runner-on-cloud-functions.md

 You should use this option for scenarios where you have already collected and housed your data in a data warehouse, and you need further transformations or modeling of the data.
 This is a good option if you have used dbt before and want to leverage the power of dbt-core.
-If you are new to dbt, you can refer to dbt documentation: [Link here.](https://docs.getdbt.com/docs/core/installation-overview)
+If you are new to dbt, please refer to dbt documentation: [Link Here.](https://docs.getdbt.com/docs/core/installation-overview)

 Let’s start with setting up the following directory structure: